Shuhaib73/Enhancing_E-commerce_Platform_with_AI_ML_NLP/README.md

 - **Ensemble Retriever**: A powerful component for combining multiple retrieval methods to improve the accuracy and relevance of search results and recommendations.
 - **Docker 🐳**: Containerization technology used to package the application and its dependencies into isolated containers, ensuring consistency across various environments and simplifying deployment.
 - **GitHub Actions (CI/CD)** 🔄: Automated continuous integration and deployment pipelines that streamline the development process, allowing for automated testing, building, and deployment of the application to production.
+- **AWS ECR (Elastic Container Registry)** 🛢: A fully managed container registry for securely storing Docker images.
+A CI/CD pipeline has been created to automate the process of building Docker images and pushing them to ECR, ensuring efficient image management.
+- **AWS ECS (Elastic Container Service)** 🚀: A container orchestration service used to run and manage Docker containers in a scalable and secure environment.
+The CI/CD pipeline also automates deployment by pulling the Docker images from ECR and deploying them to ECS, ensuring seamless and reliable application updates.
 - **Pandas**: A robust library for dataset management and processing.
 - **WordCloud**: A powerful library for generating word clouds to visualize text data.
 - **Matplotlib/Seaborn 📈**: Used for creating impactful visualizations that simplify data insights.